lostatc/retain-sync/docs/zielen.1.rst

     The priority is an internal value assigned to each file that is used to determine which should stay in the local directory.
 It is based on how frequently the file is accessed (weighted toward more recent access) and the size of the file (favoring smaller files).
+Priority values are independent for each client.

 Storage Limit
     The storage limit is the user-defined amount of data that will remain in